Iris × sikkimensis: Taxonomy

 It was then published and described by William Rickatson Dykes in his book 'The Genus Iris' (Gen. Iris) on page134. in 1913, or 1912.

 It is similar in form to both Iris hookeriana and Iris kemaonensis, but the range of both irises does not spread as far as the Himalayas.
-Due to the fact that Iris sikkimensis does not set seed, it has thought to be more of a hybrid species between the two.
+Due to the fact that Iris × sikkimensis does not set seed, it has thought to be more of a hybrid species between the two.

 The lack of seed production has also meant it is thought to be extinct in the wild.
 It is also very rare in cultivation, specimens have been lost in Indian herbaria and botanical gardens.
 No plants are found in the UK as well.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 9 January 2003, then updated on 1 March 2007.

-It is listed as an 'unresolved name' in The Plant List.
+Plants of the World Online accepts it as Iris × sikkimensis, an artificial hybrid of I. hookeriana and I. kemaonensis.

 Iris sikkimensis is an accepted name by the RHS, it was also last listed in the 'RHS Plant Finder' in 2010.